MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-sql-database-dataflow.md

 ---
-title: Azure SQL database connector for dataflows
+title: Connect to an Azure SQL database connector in dataflows
-description: This article details how to use the Azure SQL database connector for [!INCLUDE [product-name](../includes/product-name.md)] Data Factory in dataflows.
+description: This article details how to connect to an Azure SQL database in dataflows for Data Factory in Microsoft Fabric.
 author: DougKlopfenstein
 ms.author: dougklo
 ms.topic: how-to
-ms.date: 4/12/2023
+ms.date: 05/23/2023
 ms.custom: template-how-to
 ---

-# Azure SQL database in dataflows
+# Connect to an Azure SQL database in dataflows

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 > This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.
 Refer to [Azure Data Factory documentation](/azure/data-factory/) for the service in Azure.

-You can connect to Azure SQL databases in Dataflow Gen2 using the Azure SQL database connector provided by Data Factory in Microsoft Fabric.
+You can connect to Azure SQL databases in Dataflow Gen2 using the Azure SQL database connector provided by Data Factory in [!INCLUDE [product-name](../includes/product-name.md)].

 ## Connect to an Azure SQL database